DaGooseYT/SMT-PBTS/README.md

 - C50 & C51 on the XR1075 extension module will most likely not be needed, as LC low pass filters are already applied in the main PCB.
 - If you use a larger enclosure/smaller drivers for the speaker, then XR1075 module may not be needed.
 - R16 is a 1/2w carbon film resistor and is not listed on the PCB.
 Please connect this externally from the PCB.
+- 100uF capacitors can be used for C3 & C16

 ## Enclosure